Flagsmith/flagsmith/docs/docs/clients/overview.md

 Lambda either break this contract or make it much more complicated.
 As a result, we do not recommend running our SDKs in Local Evaluation mode on top of platforms like Lambda where you do not have complete control over process lifetimes.

+Our [Edge Proxy](/system-administration/edge-proxy/) is a good candidate if you need to run local evaluation mode alongside serverless platforms.

 ## SDK Compatibility

 ### `In` Segment operator